KatiRG/ExtremeAttributes/README.md

-Extreme Attributes
+Extremoscope

-Geo-temporal attributes of extreme weather/climate events in France.
+Cross-dimensional filtering of climate indices for extreme weather events in France since 1972.